 Folk-park "Hutsul Land" is a new and unique environment, combining various recreation and entertainment at "Bukovel", telling the fascinating story of life and household of region's native ethnicities: Hutsuly, Lemky and Boiky.
 It is located to the right of Lake of Youth's far edge.

-One of the major available exhibits is skansen (an open-air ethnographic complex), notable for its interactive approach to guests: you can enter a 200-years-old house, sit on a bench, watch the fire burn in the stove, grind wheat with millstones, craft a doormat using a real weaving machine, watch how cheese is prepared at the manufacture and even participate in the Hutsul wedding extravaganza!
+One of the major available exhibits is our skansen (open-air ethnographic complex), notable for rustic aesthetics and interactive approach to guests.
+You are free to enter a 200-year-old house, sit on a bench, watch the fire burn in the stove, grind wheat with millstones, craft a doormat using a real weaving machine, observe cheese production at the manufacture and even participate in the Hutsul wedding extravaganza!

-Welcome to the domain of the marvelous Hutsul Land!
+Welcome to the marvelous Hutsul Land!

-|Preferential ticket (children under 12, pensioners, ATO veterans)||60|
+|Preferential ticket (children under 12, pensioners, ATO veterans)||200|

-|Chilrden under 6 - free entry.|
+|Chilrden under 6, IDP's: free entry.|

-|Unlimited time of stay during the day.|
+|Ticket owners enjoy unlimited staying time during the day.|